VirusTotal/yara/docs/writingrules.rst

-The previous rule says that the first occurrence of $b should be 10 bytes after the first occurrence of $a, and the same should happen with the second and third ocurrences of the two strings.
+The previous rule says that the first occurrence of $b should be 10 bytes after the first occurrence of $a, and the same should happen with the second and third occurrences of the two strings.

 The same condition could be written also as: